Duru-E/Git-Github-Handoff/README.md

 ```
 ![Pull](https://duru-e.github.io/Git-Github-Handoff/4A_Pull.png)

-The next time we want to work on the repo we can execute a Pull request to ensure we have the altest version
+The next time we want to work on the repo we can execute a Pull request to ensure we have the latest version
 This simple move into the repository and execute a pull request
 ```
 git pull